DHTMLX/docs-suite/docs/menu/configuring_menu_items.md

 ---
 sidebar_label: List of Menu controls
 title: JavaScript Menu - List of Menu Controls
 description: You can explore the list of Menu controls of Menu in the documentation of the DHTMLX JavaScript UI library.
-Browse developer guides and API reference, try out code examples and live demos, and download a free 30-day evaluation version of DHTMLX Suite 7.
+Browse developer guides and API reference, try out code examples and live demos, and download a free 30-day evaluation version of DHTMLX Suite.
 ---

 # List of Menu controls